KombangkoeDias/code-challenge/src/problem5/readme.md

 After running the script in script/getBalances.js using command node script/getBalances.js

-w[e see that it will print out this result.
+we can see that it will print out this result.
 ![result](resources/result.png)